ncita-repository/WP1.3_multiple_modalities/README.md

 The purpose of this tool is to make a "copy" of, or to "propagate" an entity from a *source* ROI Collection so that the entity overlays onto a *target* DICOM series.
 The copy may be a "non-relationship-preserving copy" (think copy and paste function) or a "relationship-preserving propagation" of the entity.

-Upon the successful copying or propagation of an entity, a new ROI Collection will be created and exported (by default) to *src/outputs/roicols/*.
-The new ROI Collection will also be automatically uploaded to XNAT using the same credentials used to fetch the data from XNAT.
+Upon the successful copying or propagation of an entity, a new ROI Collection will be created and exported to *src/outputs/roicols/*.
+The new ROI Collection will also be automatically uploaded to XNAT as an ROI Collection for the *target* DICOM series.

 If image registration is required to propagate the entity, a search will be done on XNAT for a suitable DRO to use instead (more on this later).
-If one is not found, image registration will be performed and a new *DICOM Registration Object (DRO)* will be created and exported (by default) to *src/outputs/dros/*.
+If one is not found, image registration will be performed and a new *DICOM Registration Object (DRO)* will be created and exported to *src/outputs/dros/*.

 A rigid registration will yield a *Spatial Registration Object (SRO)*, while a deformable one will result in the creation of a *Deformable Spatial Registration Object (DSRO)*.
 As well as the exported file, the DRO will automatically be uploaded to XNAT as a DICOM resource at the subject level.
-A sample SRO and DSRO, stored in *src/inputs/sample_dros/*, are used as templates to generate the new DRO.
+A sample SRO and DSRO (stored in *src/inputs/sample_dros/*) are used as templates to generate the new DRO.

 Once a suitable DRO exists on XNAT, future propagation calls that involve the same *source* and *target* DICOM series and the same registration type (i.e. "rigid", "affine" or "bspline"), will result in the use of the transformation matrix stored within the DRO, thus by-passing the computationally expensive registration process.
-While a run using image registration might take over 200 s, use of a DRO will reduce the execution time to 30 s, for example (of which ~10 s is spent parsing all subject DICOM resources for a suitable DRO).
+While a run using image registration might take over 200 s, use of a DRO will reduce the execution time to ~30 s for the same datasets (of which ~10 s is spent performing the search).

-At present all subject DICOM resources are parsed and scanned for a match for the run in progress.
-Since this is not an efficient way of doing things in future work the DRO will be stored as a subject assessor with a corresponding XML file so that matches can be made without needing to parse all resource files.
+At present all subject DICOM resources are parsed for a match.
+Since this is inefficient, in future work the DRO will be stored as a subject assessor with an accompanying XML file so that matches can be made without needing to parse all resource files.
 This should shave on the order of 10 s for parsing of ~30 DICOM resources, for example.

-The algorithm makes use of XNAT Alias Tokens to avoid the creation of multiple user sessions.
-The alias token is stored in *src/xnat_tokens/*.
+The tool utilises XNAT Alias Tokens to avoid the creation of multiple user sessions.
+When running *app.py* a search for an alias token will be made in *src/xnat_tokens/*.
+If a token is found and if the token is valid, it will be used, avoiding the need to enter a password.
+If a token does not exist, or if the token is invalid, the user will be prompted for a password, and the token file will be overritten for future use.

-This tool requires two JSON files to run:  a JSON containing global variables and a JSON containing XNAT configuration parameters.
+Running of the tool requires two JSON files:  a JSON containing global variables and a JSON containing XNAT configuration parameters.
 The reason for splitting the variables in this way was to differentiate between variables that the user is not expected to need to modify readily and those that will be specific to each use of the tool.
 In future work, the global variables will likely be stored in a (not-yet-existing) XNAT container, whilst the other variables will be provided by the XNAT Container Service.  **Note: Any parameters defined in *xnatCfg.json* will override those defined in *global_variables.json*.**

 ## Global variables (*global_variables.json*)

 The global variables are stored in *src/global_variables.json* as a dictionary.
-The parameters relate to specifics on how image resampling and registration is to be carried out, as well as default directories amongst other things.
+The parameters relate to specifics on how image resampling and registration is to be carried out, and other default parameters.
 The module used to generate *global_variables.json* is *src/create_global_file.py*.
-See the *Definitions* section for a listing of all parameters.
+See the **Definitions** section for a listing of all parameters.

 ## XNAT configuration file (*xnatCfg.json*)

 The XNAT config file contains the metadata that identifies the *source* and *target* DICOM series ("scans" in XNAT parlance), *source* ROI Collection, and if applicable, *target* ROI Collection.
-See the *Definitions* section for a listing of all parameters.
+See the **Definitions** section for a listing of all parameters.

 Based on the metadata contained in *xnatCfg.json*, the tool will use XNAT REST API calls to fetch the required data, download it to *src/xnat_downloads/*, import the data and depending on the relationship between the *source* and *target* DICOM series and other metadata, will either perform a *non-relationship-preserving copy* or *relationship-preserving propagation* of the entity of interest.

 By default the XNAT config JSON file has the default filename *xnatCfg*, but the user can define an alternative file name, e.g. "xnatCfg_241js23", is so that when *app.py* is run with the optional input argument *--xnatCfgFname=cfgDict_241js23*, that is the file that will be imported.

 This will allow for the possibility of concurrent calls to *app.py* with distinct XNAT config files.
 This feature was added in anticipation of the need for a scalable solution within XNAT.
 In future work, the XNAT config file will be provided by the XNAT Container Service.
 Since a container does not yet exist for this tool, a work-around does, and is covered next.

 ## XNAT configuration files in *src/xnat_configs/* and *select_xnat_config.py* (i.e. "work-around")

 The user creates any number of run-specific XNAT configuration files stored in *src/xnat_configs/*.
 The contents of the run-specific XNAT config file, e.g. *src/xnat_configs/runID.json*, is copied to *xnatCfg.json* (or a custom file name).
-That way when the tool is run *xnatCfg.json* (or other file name) is imported along with *global_variables.json*.
+That way when the tool is run *xnatCfg.json* (or the custom file name) is imported along with *global_variables.json*.

 The module *config.py* is used to generate configuration files.
 Within it is the function *create_config_files()*, which contains pre-populated data specific to the XNAT that was used to develop the code.
 Hence the contents will only be relevant to you if your XNAT contains the same data and same XNAT metadata.
 You can use the pre-populated code as a template for your own XNAT.
 Note that the `runID` key in the dictionary is expected to match the file name of the JSON.

-Once there exists at least one XNAT configuration file to be run, the next step is to select the desired file and copy the dictionary to *xnatCfg.json*.
+Once there exists at least one XNAT configuration file to be run, the next step is to select the desired file and copy the dictionary to *xnatCfg.json* (or other custom file name).
 This is done using *select_xnat_config.py*.

-The commands used to execute the above steps are covered in the section *Using the tools*.
-Some additional comments about this tool follows.
+The commands used to execute the above steps are covered in the section **Using the tools**.

 # XNAT "snapshot" tool (*snapshots.py*)

-This is a basic tool that fetches high-level metadata from an XNAT and produces a "snapshot", exported as an XLSX file to *src/xnat_snapshots*, and is a stand-alone feature completely separate from the business of copying/propagating ROIs.
-However this tool does share some common modules used for *ROI* copying/propagating, hence its inclusion here.
+This is a basic tool that fetches high-level metadata from an XNAT and produces a "snapshot", exported as an XLSX file to *src/xnat_snapshots/*, and is a stand-alone feature completely separate from the business of copying/propagating ROIs.
+However this tool does share some common modules used for ROI copying/propagating, hence its inclusion here.

 At present two XLSX files are exported - one that provides a snapshot broken down by projects, and one that is XNAT-wide.
-The former includes the principle investigator, project description, a list of investigators, number of subjects, experiments, MR/CT/PET sessions, etc.  The XNAT-wide table includes totals and averages per project of subjects, experiments, image sessions, DICOM image files, etc.  Examples can be found in *src/xnat_snapshots_examples*.
+The former includes the principle investigator, project description, a list of investigators, number of subjects, experiments, MR/CT/PET sessions, etc.  The XNAT-wide table includes totals and averages per project of subjects, experiments, image sessions, DICOM image files, etc.  Examples can be found in *src/xnat_snapshots_examples/*.

 ![An example of an XNAT-by-project snapshot](https://github.com/ncita-repository/WP1.3_multiple_modalities/blob/master/src/xnat_snapshots_examples/example_XNAT_by_project_snapshot.png "An example of an XNAT-by-project snapshot")